 WA : Kittitas Co.

 Specimen courtesy of LGCC

 Photograph copyright: Merrill A. Peterson

-Grammia ornata is a very common variably colored tiger moth found in late spring and early summer.
-It is medium size (FW length 16–20 mm).
-The forewing appear black, typically with a net-like pattern of extensive yellowish or rosy off-white transverse lines and thinner pale veins.
+Apantesis ornata is a very common, variably colored tiger moth found in late spring and early summer.
+It is medium-sized (FW length 16–20 mm).
+The forewing appears black, typically with a net-like pattern of extensive yellowish or rosy off-white transverse lines and thinner pale veins.
 The hindwing color is variable from yellow-orange, orange, to orange-red, rarely entirely black.
 The hindwing is heavily marked with black, including the basal wing, multiple spots, and an irregular marginal band.
 These are often fused to each other, especially near the wing margin.

-Grammia ornata is unlikely to be confused with most other Grammia species because of its early flight season.
-It is most similar to the very rare G. complicata and G. edwardsii, which both have restricted ranges in the Pacific Northwest.
-Differences between these species and G. ornata are discussed under each of the other species.
+Apantesis ornata is unlikely to be confused with most other Grammia species because of its early flight season.
+It is most similar to the very rare A. complicata and A. edwardsii, which both have restricted ranges in the Pacific Northwest.
+Differences between these species and A. ornata are discussed under each of the other species.

 Larva is covered with long black hairs dorsally and laterally, but has red hairs ventrally, and has a yellow-orange middorsal line.
 It is illustrated by Miller & Hammond (2003).